 Evolution of this type is being driven by a series of broader technical and market developments examined in the Smithers study.
 These include:

-Contract packing is not a new concept, but it fits well with deeper collaboration across the value chain and can deliver major cost savings.
+- Contract packing is not a new concept, but it fits well with deeper collaboration across the value chain and can deliver major coast savings.

-Analysing Big Data – such as sensor data for temperature, vibration, rotation speed – means packaging companies will be able to improve and rationalize; implementing predictive, rather than reactive, maintenance and service.
-Simultaneously twinning this with smart consumer-facing pack formats will give brands new leverage to engage with customers via personalized promotions.
+- Analysing Big Data – such as sensor data for temperature, vibration, rotation speed – means packaging companies will be able to improve and rationalise; implementing predictive, rather than reactive, maintenance and service.
+Simultaneously twinning this with smart consumer-facing pack formats will give brands new leverage to engage with customers via personalised promotions.

 The market position for many of these emergent technologies is still fluid, creating a premium for new business models that can marry innovation and entrepreneurship.

 The market for materials testing will be shaped by new materials, biomaterials, and new technology.
-New materials for new ideas require new thinking.
+New materials for new ideas requires new thinking.
 Material testing is an important step when selecting new materials for packaging.
-With the test results, customers can compare materials and select the most suitable application.
+With the test results customers can compare materials and select the most suitable application.

 Smithers Pira’s latest market study ‘The Future of Business Models in Packaging to 2022’ provides an overview of packaging business models, with a look at the value chain and the key players as wells as in-depth analysis on the key drivers, trends, consumer demands and opportunities for new service offerings.